State Street Corporation: 21st century

 In 2018, State Street completed its acquisition of Charles River Development, a Burlington, Massachusetts provider of investment management software.
 The deal closed October 1, 2018, at a cost of approximately $2.6 billion that will be financed by the suspension of share repurchases and the issuing of common and preferred equity.
 News of the acquisition led to a drop in State Street shares of nearly 10% with share prices remaining flat since the purchase.

 In January 2019, State Street announced that it planned to lay off 1,500 employees, increasing the number to 2,300 in July.
 During that period, the company shifted their workforce from the United States to countries like China, India and Poland and operated under a hiring freeze.
-The increased overseas hiring resulted in a net gain of employment of over 3,000.
+Increased overseas hiring resulted in a net gain of employment of over 3,000.

 In September 2021, State Street agreed to buy Brown Brothers Harriman & Co.'s investor-services business for $3.5 billion in cash.
 Following continued scrutiny in receiving regulatory approvals, the deal was mutually agreed to be dropped in November 2022.

 In February 2025, State Street agreed to acquire Mizuho Financial Group's global custody and related business outside of Japan.
 This covered approximately US $580 billion in assets under custody and US $24 billion under administration.
 The transaction is expected to close in late 2025.
+In late 2025, State Street officially opened a Middle East & North Africa Regional Headquarters (RHQ) in Riyadh, Saudi Arabia.
+In addition, on November 10, 2025, the company signed a cooperation agreement with Albilad Capital to support securities services in Saudi Arabia.

 Controversies

-Currency trade fraud
+Allegations of currency trade fraud

 In 2009, California alleged on behalf of its pension funds CalPERS and CalSTRS that State Street had committed fraud on currency trades handled by the custodian bank.